Graduate Students: Sachi Wong B.A. and Sophia Schneider.

 Undergraduate Students: Alexandra Coy, Sarena Gill, Trace Jablin, Meskerem Nemomsa, Zoe Parisian-Jeppesen, Katherine Petersen, Ambra Saurini, Elise Shalowitz, Taylor Shelafo, Taylor Teske, Anne Waddle.

-Collaborators: Peter Achermann, Ph.D., University of Zurich; Mary Carskadon, Ph.D., Warren Alpert Medical School of Brown University; John Harsh, Ph.D., The University of Southern Mississippi; Reto Huber, Ph.D., University Children’s Hospital (Zurich); Oskar Jenni, M.D., University Children’s Hospital (Zurich); Daphne Koinis-Mitchell, Ph.D., Warren Alpert Medical School of Brown University; Alison Miller, Ph.D., University of Michigan; Thomas Rusterholz, Ph.D., University of Zurich; Ronald Seifer, Ph.D., Warren Alpert Medical School of Brown University; Sarah Watamura, Ph.D., The University of Denver.
+Collaborators: Peter Achermann, Ph.D., University of Zurich; Mary Carskadon, Ph.D., Warren Alpert Medical School of Brown University; John Harsh, Ph.D., University of Colorado Boulder; Reto Huber, Ph.D., University Children’s Hospital (Zurich); Oskar Jenni, M.D., University Children’s Hospital (Zurich); Daphne Koinis-Mitchell, Ph.D., Warren Alpert Medical School of Brown University; Alison Miller, Ph.D., University of Michigan; Thomas Rusterholz, Ph.D., University of Zurich; Ronald Seifer, Ph.D., Warren Alpert Medical School of Brown University; Sarah Watamura, Ph.D., The University of Denver.

 Current Research Projects

 Early developmental changes in sleep homeostasis and circadian rhythms.

 Effects of sleep restriction on young children’s emotion processing and cognition.